deco3500-2017/Wrinkle-Free/Stand-up.md

     <li>Completion
       <ul>
         <li>I designed test protocal for our paper prototype in proposal report.</li>
         <li>I did some background research for defining users' requirements.</li>
-        <li>I discussed and fixed the layout of paper prototype with team members</li>
+        <li>I discussed and fixed the layout of paper prototype with team members.</li>
       </ul>
     </li>
     <li>Things to do for next two weeks
       <ul>
         <li>I will do the user testing with team members.</li>
-        <li>I will do more research about our concept and users' requirements</li>
+        <li>I will do more research about our concept and user requirements.</li>
       </ul>
     </li>
   </ol>